CaptainSparrow17/OBSIDIAN-NOTES/MSP/Microsoft 365/Part B - Implement and manage Microsoft Entra identity and access (25–30%).md

 Then select ADD DIRECTORY::
 ![](../../Attachements/Pasted%20image%2020251118142522.png)

-Then select create new AD account: select u
+Then select create new AD account: select username and password This will create
 ![](../../Attachements/Pasted%20image%2020251118142544.png)